Are the Colors Photoshopped In?

 The goal is to show what is actually there, in a way people can feel.

 That requires light.
 It requires being close.
 It requires understanding how water changes color.
-It also requires restraint, because the shot is not worth harassing an animal or damaging the reef.
+It also requires restraint, because the shot is never worth harassing an animal or damaging the reef.

 The ocean does not need help looking interesting.